mauriciovalenzuela742/Light-curves-Simulations-Vera-Rubin/README.md

-This repository contains all the necessary components to simulate light curves for the Rubin Observatory LSST Survey using the SNANA software.
+This repository contains all the necessary components to simulate light curves for the Rubin Observatory LSST Survey using the SNANA software.It includes:
-It includes:

 Configuration instructions for running SNANA on the NLHPC cluster (Leftraru/Guacolda).

 Jupyter notebooks (step-by-step tutorials) to generate SIMLIBs from Rubin’s observing strategy, run baseline simulations (e.g. SNe Ia with SALT2), and extend SNANA with new transient families based on spectroscopic time series.